 with the Chiropractic Help, do the rehabilitation, and wait out the six weeks, then you can expect a good outcome.

 How do you know whether you have a medial or lateral disc injury?

 Sit in an upright kitchen chair and slowly straighten first one leg parallel to the floor.

 Lower the leg, and now raise the other foot until the limb is parallel to the ground.

-If it causes no pain then you can place increasing tension on the nerve root by slowly flexing your head onto your chest, and then dorsiflexing your toes; pulling them towards the head.
+If it causes no pain then you can place increasing tension on the nerve root by slowly flexing your head onto your chest, and then dorsiflexing your toes; pulling them towards your body.

 This test should really be done passively; in other words, someone else should raise your leg, and dorsiflex the ankle.
-It's known as the Slump test for sciatica.
+It is known as the Slump test for sciatica.

 If raising the opposite leg increases the pain more than raising the leg on the painful side, the so-called crossed sciatic sign, then you may have a postero medial slipped disk injury.

 Say for example you lifted a heavy cupboard and developed sharp right lower back pain.
 If then, while doing the Slump Test, straightening your left leg causes more pain than straightening your right leg, then you probably have a medial disc protrusion.